chFlorian/Dependency/README.md

 # Dependency

 A dependency Injection solution for SwiftUI.
-Based on a video by Antoine Van Der Lee and Vincent Pradeilles.
+Thank you [Antoine van der Lee](https://www.avanderlee.com/swift/dependency-injection/) and [Vincent Pradeilles](https://youtu.be/TLmBeqA53bo) for initially showcasing this idea.

 ## Usage